johnhooks/daisysp-wasm/NOTES.md

   #include "daisysp.h"
   ```

+## Emscripten configuration

+This compile flag needs to be set `-s ASSERTIONS=0`, otherwise the checks to verify the runtime environment fail.
+It doesn't recognize an audio worklet environment.

+- `EXPORT_ES6` - wraps the wasm module an async iife and exports it as default.
+So it has to be called and awaited.
+It seems to be a method of allowing configuration of the module, an config object can passed as an argument and it is used as the base object of the module.

+**flags to research**

+I haven't found good documentation for the `emcc` compile options, but searching through [emcc.py](https://github.com/emscripten-core/emscripten/blob/fa1abe47957df0dc336b597c2543006e3e647a64/emcc.py) seems to uncover them.

+- `MODULARIZE`

 ## `allow_raw_pointers`

 In the Google examples they don't pass `allow_raw_pointers` as the third argument to the base class binding, but it won't compile for me unless I do.